 Robert M. Cohan

-One of Dallas’ most respected commercial litigators, Bob Cohan has helped resolve complex disputes for local and national companies for more than 40 years.
-While he has handled litigation matters ranging from contract disputes to banking and lender liability, securities fraud, franchising, copyright and trademark infringement, and director and officer liability, including class actions, Bob has placed particular emphasis on antitrust litigation and appellate advocacy.
+One of Dallas’ most respected commercial litigators, Bob Cohan helped resolve complex disputes for local and national companies for more than 40 years.
+While he handled litigation matters ranging from contract disputes to banking and lender liability, securities fraud, franchising, copyright and trademark infringement, and director and officer liability, including class actions, Bob placed particular emphasis on antitrust litigation and appellate advocacy.

 B.A., with honors, Brown University